ntnuiotenergy/OpenEMPIRE/README.md

 For further information please read the LICENSE file, which contains the license text, or go to https://opensource.org/licenses/MIT

 # Required Software
 The EMPIRE model is available in the Python-based, open-source optimization modelling language Pyomo.
 Running the model thus requires some coding skills in Python.
 To run the model, make sure Python, Pyomo and a third-party solver (gurobi, FICO xpress, or CPLEX) is installed and loaded to the respective computer or cluster.
 More information on how to install Python and Pyomo can be found here: http://www.pyomo.org/installation.
+Other python package dependencies can be found in the file environment.yml.

 To download, you need to install Git and clone the repository.
 Note that the repository makes use of Git Large File Storage (LFS) which also needs to be installed for input data-files to be downloaded when cloning the repository.
 Once both Git and Git LFS has been successfully installed, the model is downloaded to the desired directory.